dmcnulty27/PHI-696/Project-2/README.md

 Bisimulation:

-ρ = {(D, D2), (Perci, Perci2), (Moira, Moira2)}
+ρ = {(D, D2), (Perci, Perci2), (Moira, Moira2), (Theia,Moira2)}

 So B is bisimilar to B2.
-But we can distinguish them in ALCN by defining the role t as ≥2 ∃t.⊤ in I1 ≥1 ∃t2.⊤ in I2
+By defining the role t as ≥2 ∃t.⊤ in I1 ≥1 ∃t2.⊤ in I2" -- You should intead say, "I1 there is an element with 3 successors but in I2 there is an element with 2 elements

 5. Provide an interpretation I1 for ALC and an interpretation I2 for ALCN - each distinct from any interpretation covered in class so far - and construct a bisimulation that does not demonstrate ALCN is more expressive than ALC.
 Use the mermaid syntax of markdown to provide a graphical representation of your work.
 Feel free to use the mermaid live editor when diagramming.